robinvanderknaap/AutoPoco.DataSources/README.md

 	Install-Package AutoPoco.DataSources

 ## Usage
 An example app is included in the solution which demonstrates the usage of the additional datasources.
-You can also check the [online version](http://playground.webpirates.nl/autopocodatasources) which shows the usage of each datasource and the corresponding output.
+You can check the [online version](http://autopocodatasources.skaele.nl) which shows the usage of each datasource and the corresponding output.

 ## Data sources
 The following datasources are included in the package